 gcloud dataproc clusters update dataproc-1 --num-workers 5 Waiting on operation [operations/projects/project-id/operations/...].
 Waiting for cluster update operation...done.
 Updated [https://dataproc.googleapis.com/...]. clusterName: my-test-cluster ... masterDiskConfiguration: bootDiskSizeGb: 500 masterName: dataproc-1-m numWorkers: 5 ... workers: - my-test-cluster-w-0 - my-test-cluster-w-1 - my-test-cluster-w-2 - my-test-cluster-w-3 - my-test-cluster-w-4 ...

-ConsoleAfter a cluster is created, you can scale a cluster by clicking the Edit button on the Configuration tab on the cluster detail page.
+ConsoleAfter a cluster is created, you can you can scale a cluster by opening the Cluster details page for the cluster from the Cloud Platform Console Clusters page, then clicking the Edit button on the Configuration tab.
 Enter a new value for the number of Worker nodes (updated to "5" in the following screenshot).
 Click Save to update the cluster.

 REST APISee clusters.patch.